jelliston/quake/README.md

-# Earthquake Info Skill
+# Quake

-Earthquake Info reports the magnitude and location of several recent earthquakes near a particular city.
+Quake reports the magnitude and location of several recent earthquakes near a particular city.

 # Features